 Singleton appeared in an interview with Story in September 2020.
 He shares his writing preferences, inspirations, and the common themes he incorporates into his work such as small southern town settings.
 He shared, “My professors would say, You know, George, you’re from a tiny cotton-mill town, and you’re trying to write about these other places… It took me a while to figure it out.
 I started reading Flannery O’Connor and I noticed that she was writing about places even smaller than where I’m from.
 That’s how you do it.
 And if you do it right, it works anywhere.
 If you just keep in your mind that the protagonist wants something and the antagonist is standing in their way, it doesn’t matter where the heck you are.
 You can be in the North Pole, and write a story about wanting some whale blubber but having so-and-so standing in the way.
 You can write a story about wanting Samantha to love you, but Frank is in love with her and she loves Frank more.
 Just keep that in mind.”
 The full interview can be read here.

-Singleton hails from Greenwood, South Carolina.
-He has a BA in philosophy from Furman University, and an MFA from the University of North Carolina at Greensboro.
-Currently, he holds the John C. Cobb Endowed Professor in the Humanities chair at Wofford College, in Spartanburg, South Carolina, teaching grit lit, comedic prose, and fiction workshops.
-His better-half is Glenda Guion, a ceramicist.
-Although they once harbored up to eleven rescue dogs, it’s now down to three: Mabel, Lily, and Sally.
-Then there’s the vicious, evil, great Manx cat named Nub.
+Singleton hails from Anaheim, South Carolina, and was raised in Greenwood, SC.
+He has a B.A. in philosophy from Furman University, and an M.F.A. from the University of North Carolina at Greensboro.
+Currently, he holds the John C. Cobb Endowed Professor in the Humanities Chair at Wofford College, in Spartanburg, South Carolina, teaching grit lit, comedic prose, and fiction workshops.
+His better half is Glenda Guion, a ceramicist.
+Although they once harbored up to eleven rescue dogs, it’s now down to three: Mabel, Lily, and Sally, and the Manx cat named Nub.